 CLASSIFICATION OF MAST CELL DISORDERS

 Mast cell disorders can be broadly divided into three types: primary, secondary, and idiopathic (table 1).
 All of these disorders present with signs and symptoms of mast cell activation and differ in severity and involvement of various organ systems.
-Within this framework, MMAS is best classified as a primary mast cell disorder, while MCAS is considered an idiopathic disorder.
+Within this framework, monoclonal mast cell activation syndrome (MMAS) is best classified as a primary mast cell disorder, while mast cell activation syndrome (MCAS) is considered an idiopathic disorder.